The Library offers online courses and materials to help you to develop your academic and information skills.

-- The Digital Voyager course in digital literacies runs twice yearly and is integrated with the UEA Award
+- The Digital Voyager course in digital literacies runs twice yearly and is integrated with the UEA Award.
+The course is open to all students.

 Don't forget that Academic Librarians offer subject-tailored sessions throughout the academic year as part of your course.